difi/dc16-oidc-proxy/README.md

 Identity provider:

-This is how a identity provider is configured
+This is how an identity provider is configured

 ```xml
 idp.identityprovidername = {